Blue-Winged Olives

 Callibaetis ferrugineus hageni to be very important.

 Streamside identification of these mayflies to specific and often even generic level has always been difficult.
-This is now even more so as taxonomic revisions have made hind wing conformation (or lack of hind wings) and other features less dependable as ways to tell them apart.
+This is now even more so as new taxonomic evidence has shown hind wing conformation (or lack of hind wings) and other features are less dependable as ways to tell the genera apart.
 Many of the lesser-known species probably produce excellent local hatches but have not caught enough attention to be properly recognized by anglers.
 The lesson is that we should not assume anything about the identity of many

 Baetidae hatches we come across; they may not even be in the